-Meet the Advisers
+Meet the Corps

 Jessica Garcia (B.A., University of Southern California) is a recent graduate of the University of Southern California.
 Jessica Garcia was raised in Santa Fe Springs, California.
 She graduated from Santa Fe High School in 2009.
 After countless conversations with her high school counselor, teachers, and parents, she decided to take an untraditional route to USC—opting to go to community college and transfer.
 She enrolled at Rio Hondo College, where she realized her passion for working with students while running a Physics workshop for the Mathematics Engineering Science Achievement (MESA) Program.
 After transferring to USC, she continued to work in education as a research assistant for the Spanish Preschool Early Literacy Assessment (SPELA) Project.
 She is thrilled to continue working to better the lives of students as a College Adviser with the Southern California College Advising Corps and Santiago High School.